 Advanced Inventory Management FAQ

-The suggestions in this topic apply specifically to users with known and fixed demand for inventory replenishment using an inventory Order-Up-To policy.
+The suggestions in this topic are for users with known and fixed demand who use an Order-Up-To policy for inventory replenishment.

 When will the current inventory level reach zero?

-Inventory will reach zero based on the demand of the product.
-NetSuite calculates the demand of the product from sales orders and opportunities.
-NetSuite uses Order Analysis Interval or Seasonal Analysis Interval based on the selection on the Inventory Management Preference page.
-Your setting for the Estimated Demand Change can be used to adjust the demand from the calculated expected demand.
+Inventory will reach zero based on product demand.
+NetSuite calculates product demand from sales orders and opportunities.
+NetSuite uses either the Order Analysis Interval or Seasonal Analysis Interval, depending on the selection in the Inventory Management Preference page.
+You can use your Estimated Demand Change setting to adjust the calculated expected demand.

 Demand Slope

-When should I order the item?
+When should I order an item?
 At what inventory level should I start to place an order for a vendor?
-What is the reorder point?
+What's the reorder point?

-You know the lead time from vendor and the demand (slope).
-Therefore, the reorder point is based on (demand / time * lead time).
-If you set the Autocalculate box, the lead time can be autocalculated based on the past three purchases.
-Lead time can also be overridden.
+If you know your vendor's lead time and your demand (slope), the reorder point is based on (demand ÷ time × lead time).
+If you checked the Autocalculate box, lead time is calculated based on your last three purchases, but you can override it if needed.

 Reorder Reorder Calculation